yiisoft/yii-runner-http/README.md

 ### Additional configuration

 By default, the `HttpApplicationRunner` is configured to work with Yii application templates.
-You can override the default configuration using immutable setters:
+You can override the default configuration using immutable setters.

+Override the name of the bootstrap configuration group as follows:

 ```php
 /**